chik0di/eu-film-db/README.md

 - Unique movie codes, titles, release years, and first release dates.
 - Co-production tracking for joint ventures between companies.
 - Crew members’ roles and responsibilities documented for each movie.
 - Genre data for each movie.
+A movie can have up to 3 genres.

 #### Funding and Grants Tracking:
 - Capture grant details: title, funding organization, maximum value, and proposal deadlines.